gvwilson/sensibleadventures/cloudherd/new.md

 tell me, did you collect some spiderwebs, or did you and Sensy spend the whole day mooning after Rash?"

-"*Amma*!
+"*Anna*!
 And how can you think about spiderwebs on a day like this?
 And anyway, Sensy's the one who's mooning after Rash and that stupid moustache he's trying to grow.  *I* think it's dumb."